-How to Secure Your Position in the UK After Brexit: An Updated Guide for Actors
+How to Secure Your Position in the UK After Brexit: Guide for Actors

-The Immigration Advice Service gives us an updated guide for self-employed European actors
+The Immigration Advice Service gives us a guide for self-employed European actors

-The full EU settlement application is set to be opened for all EEA (European Economic Area) nationals on March 30 of this year - the day after Britain officially leaves the bloc.
-However, the Government rolled out the pilot phase of the scheme on 21 January, allowing many Europeans to start applying immediately.
+The full EU settlement application is set to be opened for all EEA (European Economic Area) nationals on 30 March 2019.
+However, the Government rolled out the pilot phase of the scheme on 21 January 2019, allowing many Europeans to start applying immediately.

 Those wishing to register under the pilot scheme must use the UKVI android app: a process which has been straightforward for many.
 However, while many Europeans who have been employed in the UK have been able to use the app with ease, it has presented problems for many creatives who are self-employed.